catchzone151-stack/IslamQuest/replit.md

 - **Animation**: Built-in CSS keyframes (e.g., fadeIn) for page transitions.

 ### Data Architecture
-- **Content Structure**: 14 predefined learning paths, each with lessons and quizzes.
-Content includes paths like "Names of Allah," "Foundations of Islam," "Stories of Prophets," and "Life of Muhammad ﷺ."
-All paths are "available" by default and leverage Qur'an and Sahih Hadith as primary sources.
+- **Content Structure**: 14 complete learning paths (Paths 1-14), each with lessons and quizzes.
+Content includes "Names of Allah," "Foundations of Islam," "Stories of Prophets," "Life of Muhammad ﷺ," "Understanding Hellfire," and "The Beauty of Paradise."
+All paths are "available" by default and leverage exclusively Qur'an and Sahih Hadith (Bukhari, Muslim, Abu Dawud, Tirmidhi) as primary sources.
+- **Content Standards**: All lessons follow strict formatting: 3 paragraphs (18-28 words each, targeting ~23), Arabic evidence with English translation, source citations, and "Key Lesson Learned" sections.
+Age 10+ appropriate language throughout.
+Quizzes have 4 MCQs per lesson with balanced answer indices.
+- **Recent Completion (November 2025)**: Paths 13 (Understanding Hellfire - 19 lessons, 76 quiz questions) and 14 (The Beauty of Paradise - 20 lessons, 80 quiz questions) completed with full content, evidence, and assessments.
 - **Progression Model**: XP and coin rewards for lesson completion, streak system for daily engagement, and certificates for path completion.
 - **Asset Management**: Centralized `assets.js` system for optimized WebP images (mascots, avatars, badges).